-Just like trending wedding decor, wedding hairstyles also change with each passing year.
+Just like trending wedding décor, wedding hair trends also change with each passing year.
 (Need proof?
 Just take a look at your mom's wedding photos, feathered bangs and all.)
-What's the next big trend in tresses, you wonder?
-We tapped top wedding hairstylists for their predictions on the most popular wedding hairstyles in 2019.
+What's the next big trend in tresses, you ask?
+We tapped top wedding hairstylists for their predictions regarding the most popular bride hairstyles in 2019.

 "Wedding hairstyles in 2019 will be all about texture, texture, texture," says wedding hair and makeup artist Claire Balest.
-"Bridal hair is trending more and more towards cool girl styles and increasingly farther away from fixed curls and a heavily sprayed look.
+"Bridal hair is trending more and more toward cool-girl styles and increasingly further away from fixed curls and a heavily sprayed look.
 Natural and a bit undone is the new chic."
-Sign us up!

 Tousled, Soft Waves

-For 2019 brides looking to replicate this 'do, Lo emphasizes letting the curls set throughout the morning for a style that lasts the whole the day.
-"If the bride’s hair doesn’t hold curls well, then I recommend having hair extensions to give it more grip," she also suggests.
-And with this simple and effortless look, accessories are your best friend when it comes to adding a unique touch.
-"Hair accessories help give the hair more dimension and photograph beautifully," explains Lo.
+For 2019 brides looking to replicate this simple and effortless 'do, Lo emphasizes letting the curls set throughout the morning for a style that lasts the entire day.
+"If the bride’s hair doesn’t hold curls well, then I recommend having hair extensions to give it more grip," she says.

 Classic, Chic Buns

-"The chic bun is making a comeback!"
-Lo also notes.
+"The chic bun is making a comeback," Lo notes.
 "For our über-sophisticated, high-fashion brides, we are getting requests for a clean, chic bun that has minimal volume and allows the makeup and dress to do the talking."
-If you want to try this with your tresses, Lo recommends that "it’s important to use smoothing products initially versus a ton of hairspray, as you do not want the hair to look hard and crunchy."
+If you want to try this with your tresses, Lo recommends using smoothing products for a sleek finish (hair spray often makes hair look hard and crunchy).

 A major plus of this minimalist look?
-It allows brides to be more adventurous with their dresses and other aspects of their bridal style.
+It allows brides to take more risks with their dress and other aspects of their bridal look.
 But when it comes to deciding on a 'do, Lo suggests that brides reflect on how they normally style their hair on a daily basis and for special occasions.
-"If she never opts to wear her hair up for any of these occasions, chances are that she ultimately will not feel like herself in an updo.
-If she finds herself always throwing her hair in a ponytail because she plays with her hair too much, then this is a sign that she should choose a look with her hair out of her face."
+"If she never opts to wear her hair up for any of these occasions, chances are she ultimately will not feel like herself in an updo."

-"Bridal braids are another way to add cool girl style to your bridal look and they continue to grow increasingly more popular," notes Balest.
+"Bridal braids are another way to add cool-girl style to your bridal look, and they continue to grow increasingly more popular," Balest notes.
 "Whether you prefer modern and romantic or boho chic, finding your own style of braid can elevate a simple look."
-Balest's favorites braided style?
+Balest's favorite braided style?
 "I adore the look of a braid that has been gently pulled out to make it appear softer and lived in."

 Simple and Messy

-"This past year was a major hair moment for brides as more and more brides looked to easier, looser, and less traditional styles for their big day—we have a certain newly-minted duchess to thank for that!"
-Karma artist Victor Palermo also notes.
-"Luckily, this trend isn’t going anywhere, and in fact, we’ll see variations of these looks and more in 2019."
+"This past year was a major hair moment for brides as more brides looked to easier, looser, and less traditional styles for their big day—and we have a certain newly minted duchess to thank for that," notes Karma artist Victor Palermo.

-"Maybe we have Ariana Grande to thank for this, but more and more brides are requesting sleek ponytails for their big day," observes Palermo.
+"Maybe we have Ariana Grande to thank for this, but more brides are requesting sleek ponytails for their big day," Palermo observes.
 "Worn high or low at the nape of the neck, these daring brides like the simple yet sophisticated look a ponytail brings.
 And better yet, it doesn’t matter what your hair looks like currently because by simply adding in strategic extensions, brides can achieve the length and fullness they desire."